kvarak/dnd/docs/_Classes/professional.md

 - **Raucous Belch**.
 The creature gains the ability to release a loud and odorous burp.
 Once while under the effects of this snack, as an ***action*** it may have each creature in a 10 foot cone originating from it make a Constitution saving throw.
 On a failed save, targets are poisoned until the start of burpers next turn.

 -  **Spicy, roasted pepper**.
-When ingested, this snack reacts with the stomach’s juices to create a fiery sensation that warms the body and manifests a fever.
+When ingested this snack reacts with the stomach’s juices to create a fiery sensation that warms the body and manifests a fever.
 The target gains resistance to cold.

 - **Hot Wings**.
-When ingested, it causes intense sweating that greases the body.
+When ingested it causes intense sweating that greases the body.
 The target gains fire resistance.

 - **Deep Fried Candybar**.
 The target has advantage on Strength checks, and its carrying capacity doubles.